hopemccaffrey/engl477_docs/README.md

 ### Published Work

-[Here] (hmccaffrey477.wordpress.com) is the main homepage for the DH Publication.
+[Here](hmccaffrey477.wordpress.com) is the main homepage for the DH Publication.

-1. DH Dev Report 1, titled "A Deviant Digital Project" can be found [here] (hmccaffrey477.wordpress.com/a-deviant-digital-project/).
+1. DH Dev Report 1, titled "A Deviant Digital Project" can be found [here.](hmccaffrey477.wordpress.com/a-deviant-digital-project/)

 If you need to update the text, the original document is in the repository.

-2. DH Dev Report 2, titled "The Digital Terrain," can be found [here] (https://hmccaffrey477.blogspot.com/2020/09/the-digital-terrain-exploring-metadata.html).
+2. DH Dev Report 2, titled "The Digital Terrain," can be found [here.](https://hmccaffrey477.blogspot.com/2020/09/the-digital-terrain-exploring-metadata.html)

 If you need the text for this website, which is hosted on blogger, that can be found in this repository.

-3. DH Dev Report 4, titled "The Metropolitan Virus-Scape," is [here] (hmccaffrey477.wordpress.com/the-metropolitan-virus-scape/).
+3. DH Dev Report 4, titled "The Metropolitan Virus-Scape," is [here.](hmccaffrey477.wordpress.com/the-metropolitan-virus-scape/)

 You can also find the text for this page in the repository.